kolypto/py-good/README.rst

 Despite Good is modelled after Voluptuous and is highly compatible, there still are differences that would definitely break your project.

-If you're not ready for such a change -- ``good.voluptuous`` is the
+If you’re not ready for such a change – ``good.voluptuous`` is the
 solution: compatibility layer for switching from `voluptuous 0.8.5 <https://github.com/alecthomas/voluptuous>`__ with 100% compatibility.

 This is a drop-in replacement that passes all voluptuous unit-tests and hence should work perfectly.
-Here's how to use it
+Here’s how to use it

 .. code:: python

    #from voluptuous import *  # no more
    from good.voluptuous import *  # replacement

    # .. and use it like before

 Includes all the features and is absolutely compatible, except for the error message texts, which became much more user-friendly :)